 The period between 1860 and 1890 saw an increase in farm population and the harnessing of the water power of Elm Creek for flour mills at Maple Grove and Champlin, important industries for the area.

 The coming of the railroads in 1890 caused a movement to towns.
 Farm populations and the number of farms have continued to decline since that time, while farm size (exclusive of hobby farms) has increased.
 The greatest population growth has occurred since 1950, practically all of it non-farm rural and suburban.

 When the Commission’s first Watershed Plan was adopted in 1983, the basin had a rural nature, but was going through a transition characterized by residential development, local shopping centers and hobby farms, co-existing with old mainline commercial farms engaged in dairy and crop farming.
 Residential development was especially prevalent in the areas surrounding Fish and Rice Lakes in Maple Grove.
 Development in these areas was sewered.

-In parts of the watershed that were un-sewered, residential development consisted of scattered large lot residences.
-Vacant land held by speculators was often put into cash crop production until development took place and rented by local farmers who had equipment, soil management skills, and experience.
+In parts of the watershed that were unsewered, residential development consisted of scattered large lot residences.
+Vacant land held by speculators was often put into cash crop production, rented by local farmers who had equipment, soil management skills, and experience, until development took place.

-The Elm Creek Watershed Management Commission was formed on February 1, 1973, through a Joint Powers Agreementby Champlin, Corcoran, Dayton, Maple Grove, Medina, Plymouth, and Hennepin Conservation District, under the authority conferred to the member parties through Minnesota Statutes Sections 471.59 and 103B.211.
+The Elm Creek Watershed Management Commission was formed on February 1, 1973, through a Joint Powers Agreementby Champlin, Corcoran, Dayton, Maple Grove, Medina, Plymouth, and the Hennepin Conservation District, under the authority conferred to the member parties through Minnesota Statutes Sections 471.59 and 103B.211.
 On July 18, 1980 the Town of Hassan entered the agreement with Rogers following in 1983.
-Greenfield was in the Commission, but left in 2001.
+Greenfield was a member of the Commission, but left in 2001.